Navid200/xDrip/docs/G6-Recommended-Settings.md

 The "Special Pairing Workaround" setting is only available if you use the xDrip release of July 13, 2022 or newer.
 If you are using an older release, please ignore it.

 * Settings &#8722;> Less common settings &#8722;> [Other misc options](./images/other-misc-recommended.png)
-Enable Samsung workarounds even if your phone is not Samsung.
+Enable &nbsp; &nbsp; &nbsp; Samsung workarounds even if your phone is not Samsung.

 * Settings &#8722;> Less common settings &#8722;> [Bluetooth Settings](./images/ble-recommended-stngs.png)